wdonadelli/libuigtk/index.md

 #### Returns

-Returns the pointer to object.
+Returns the pointer to object or NULL if any known errors occur.
 If you want to link the value to a variable, alternatively, you can use the macro below:

 ```c
 #define uigtk_set_object(var, id)